uyjulian/ed8pkg2glb/README.md

 ## Usage

 First, download and extract the [Win32 version](https://github.com/uyjulian/ed8pkg2glb/releases/latest/download/ed8pkg2glb-win32.zip).
-Afterwards, drag and drop a single `.pkg` file onto the executable `ed8pkg2glb.exe`.
+Afterwards, drag and drop a **single** `.pkg` file onto the executable `ed8pkg2glb.exe`.
-`.glb` and `.dds` files will be output in the same directory as `.pkg`.
+`.glb` or `.png` files will be output in the same directory as `.pkg`.

 ## Output file information

 The `.glb` file can be imported in [Blender](https://www.blender.org/).
 Compatibility with other applications is not guaranteed due to the output file not completely adhering to the GLTF specification.
-Due to the fact that the game uses shaders for blending multiple UV layers, the output result may not look exactly as in the game.
+Due to the fact that the game uses shaders for manipulating the pixel output, the output result may not look exactly as in the game.

-The `.dds` file is output in the native block compression format (e.g. DXT1 or BC7)
-At the time of writing, Blender does not support BC7 textures natively, so you will need to convert them with [TexConv](https://github.com/microsoft/DirectXTex/wiki/Texconv).
+The `.png` file is always output in compressed RGBA format.
+It is loadable in [Blender](https://www.blender.org/) without any conversion needed.

 ## Compatibility